KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TitanSchoolMealMenu by evanhsu](https://github.com/evanhsu/MMM-TitanSchoolMealMenu)

 1. Recommendation: Found `axios` in file `TitanSchoolsClient.js`: Replace it with built-in fetch.
+2. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `api-response-shape.test.js`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `api-response-shape.test.js`: Replace it with built-in fetch.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TMB by jaumebosch](https://github.com/jaumebosch/MMM-TMB)

 1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-tns by JulienPeloton](https://github.com/JulienPeloton/MMM-tns)